Refinitiv/refinitiv-ui/documents/src/pages/elements/interactive-chart.md

 ```

 ## Multiple charts
 Chart can display multiple series by passing an array to `config.series`.
-For example, a rebasing chart can be created as poer below.
+For example, a rebasing chart can be created as shown below.

 ::
 ```javascript